-* Weak China manufacturing hits stocks, global emerging
+* Weak China manufacturing hits stocks, global emerging markets

 * Euro lifted by strong German-led euro zone PMIs